5 Content Upgrades to grow your email list FAST

 Creating a course sounds like a LOT of work, and it is.
 So, you should only create them when you have multiple posts that can link to the course.
 Free courses are great to offer if you have:

 - Several posts on the same topic

 To cut down on the creation time, use the information from the blog posts to develop the course content.
 This way, you are reusing and reworking content that you know your readers are already searching for.

-One key benefit to courses that you may not consider: if you drip the content of the course out over time, the subscriber will become accustomed to hearing from you on a regular bases.
-That’s why we recommend creating and e-mail course that goes out over several days.
+One key benefit to courses that you may not consider: if you drip the content of the course out over time, the subscriber will become accustomed to hearing from you on regular bases.
+That’s why we recommend creating an e-mail course that goes out over several days.

 How to create a free e-mail course

 Creating your free course as an e-mail sequence is a great way to create that regular touchpoint with your reader.
 To create an e-mail sequence like this, you’ll need an e-mail service provider.